jschadewald/GetDataCourseProject/README.md

 ```

 ###One more thing...
 After `makeGoodNames()` finishes execution but before proceeding to step 5, we need to complete the merging of the data from step 1.
-This is accompished by using `cbind()`.
+This is accomplished by using `cbind()`.
 The order or arguments to `cbind()` is chosen so that `subjects_data` is the first column and `acts_data` is the second column of the resulting data frame.

 ##5.
 Make a New Tidy Data Set